embolalia/resume/resume.md

 Relevant Experience
 -------------------

+*   **2U, Inc.**

+    Software Engineer, October 2014 - present

+    -   Developed RESTful applications in Python with Tornado
+    -   Integrated applications with Salesforce and MongoDB

+*   **“Willie”**

+    Lead Developer, July 2012 - present

+    -   Headed an open-source software project
+    -   Extended, maintained, and distributed a Python application
+    -   Packaged application and maintained its presense in Fedora Linux and Python repositories
+    -   Coordinated developers and ensured code quality from outside developers

 *   **Thermopylae Sciences & Technology** (Arlington, VA)

-    Software Engineer, August 2013 - present
+    Software Engineer, August 2013 - September 2014

     -   Engineered systems for simplified secure access of geospatial data from various backends
     -   Implemented systems in Python to safely expose Postgres database to users
-    -   Designed remote procedure call interfaces with Apache Thrift
+    -   Designed remote procedure call interfaces with Apache Thrift, and integrated Thrift interfaces with Python and Java applications
-    -   Collaborated with a team to facilitate interoperation between numerous geospatial products from multiple organizations

-*   **Willie project**

-    Lead Developer, July 2012 - present

-    -   Extended, maintained, and distributed a Python-based application
-    -   Packaged application and maintained its presense in Fedora Linux and Python repositories
-    -   Wrote and maintained extensive API documentation
-    -   Coordinated developers and ensured code quality from outside developers

-*   **Nerdfighteria Network**

-    Treasurer & co-founder, April 2012 - present

-    -   Configured and maintained CentOS and Fedora virtual private servers providing IRC and HTTP services
-    -   Moderated user disputes in chat channels
-    -   Created, managed, maintained, and reported on a budget using GNUCash

 *   **The Ohio State University Open Source Club** (Columbus, OH)